 - Georgian architecture reflecting 18th century social ambitions

-The history of the city extends over six millennia, from its earliest days when the Hot Springs were a place of worship for the Britons, to the modern day when Bath is an international icon of architecture and archaeology within a thriving local community as recognised in the City of Bath World Heritage Site Management Plan.
+The history of the city extends over six millennia, from its earliest days when the hot springs were a place of worship for the Britons, to the modern day when Bath is an international icon of architecture and archaeology within a thriving local community, summarised in the City of Bath World Heritage Site Management Plan.